Hephaestus-Arm/HephaestusArm2/electronics.md

 	The ItsyBitsy should then disconnect and not reappear

 Congrats!
-You've flashed the firmware on the Itsy Bitsy!
+You've flashed the firmware on the ItsyBitsy!

 Go ahead and disconnect it from your computer.
 ## 1.3 Troubleshooting